vhx/api-documentation/source/includes/_resource.customers.md

 }
 ```
 <section class="text-2 contain">
   <p>Retrieves an existing customer.
-You should specify the context (subscription or package) when retrieving a customer.</p>
+You can optionally specify a product parameter to scope the customer retrieval to it.</p>
 </section>

 <table>